 - 48% top rate – from £125,141

-The Personal Allowance is the same for everyone in the UK, regardless of which type of Income Tax you pay.
+The Personal Allowance is the same for everyone in the UK, regardless of which Income Tax rates you pay.
 However, your allowance will gradually reduce when you start earning more than £100,000 a year, and you won’t receive any Personal Allowance if you earn over £125,140.

 Employee’s National Insurance